Question406/Question406.github.io/content/about.md

 ## Misc
-I'm a KDE+archlinux user with good animation and enormous amount of apps brought by pacman.
-I started to use Vim and tiling window manager like i3/dwm recently.
+I was a KDE+archlinux user with good animation and enormous amount of apps brought by pacman.
+But I changed to MacOS for more stable environment :(

+I started to use Vim and tiling window manager like i3/dwm/amethyst recently.

 I like many sports.
 I'm a fan of Leo Messi, Derrick Rose, Tadej Pogačar.\
 I like sci-fi movies and sci-fi books.